Morning sickness and nausea is one of the main pregnancy side effects that we've all heard about (and we all fear!).

 How long does morning sickness last?

-For most mums-to-be, morning sickness lasts from week 6 to week 12 and is at its worse during weeks 8 and 10.
+For most mums-to-be, morning sickness lasts from week 6 to week 12 and is at its worst during weeks 8 and 10.
 Most women find that their morning sickness calms down once they begin their second trimester.
-If you're continuing to experience sickness after this time, you should call your doctor to check it isn't something more serious such as hyperemesis gravidarum - a condition which affects around 0.5 to 2% of pregnant women and causes severe and persistent vomiting.
+If you're continuing to experience sickness after this time, you should call your doctor to check it isn't something more serious such as hyperemesis gravidarum - a condition which affects around 0.5 to 2 per cent of pregnant women and causes severe and persistent vomiting.